Habeliida: Ecology

-Habeliida is an order of extinct arthropods that existed during the middle Cambrian.
-It is divided into two families, Habeliidae (monotypic, containing only Habelia), and Sanctacarididae (containing Sanctacaris, Utahcaris and Wisangocaris).
-They are thought to have been durophagous, with robust gnathobases (spined basal sections of limbs) used to shred hard-shelled organisms.
+Habeliids were likely predatory, using the upper exopod head appendages as sensory organs, while using the lower spined head endopods to grasp prey.
+They are thought to have been durophagous, with the robust gnathobases (spined basal sections of limbs) used to shred hard-shelled organisms.
 Remains of trilobites have been found as stomach contents in Wisangocaris.

+Taxonomy

-Messorocaris has been suggested to be part of the order in some studies, but this is uncertain.
+It is divided into two families, Habeliidae (monotypic, containing only Habelia), and Sanctacarididae (containing Sanctacaris, Utahcaris and Wisangocaris) Messorocaris has been suggested to be part of the order in some studies, but this is uncertain.
 They are suggested to be stem-group chelicerates, though they lack the chelicerae present in true chelicerates.
+They may be the ancestral group from which modern chelicerates emerged:

-Cladogram after O’Flynn et al, 2023:
+Cladogram after O’Flynn et al, 2023:Cladogram after Lerosey-Aubril and Ortega-Hernández (2026):